Fantasy Football Strategy

 In the NFL there are 16 games played in 17 weeks.
 The one week the players don't play is called their bye week.
 During this week your player will score zero points.
 You want to watch your drafting to make sure you aren't taking too many players on the same bye week.
 I personally weigh talent over bye weeks, but some people find this to be very important.
 Another aspect, as I stated earlier, is watching how many players you take from one team.
 You don't want the top QB and RB from the same team, because in a game where they're losing big they won't run the ball and a game they're winning big they'll only run.
 Both players won't be able to score in a high fashion most of the time.
 While some positions compliment each other on the same team, such as QB and WR, others do not.
 You also don't want to take too many WRs that are coupled with your QB because he may not spread the ball well enough for them all to score efficiently.

-If you aren't big on social media then make one just for fantasy.
+If you aren't big on social media, then make one just for fantasy.
 Twitter is an excellent tool when it comes to fantasy football.
 Follow as many outlets as you can that are professional!
 Listen to the Fantasy Footballers Podcast as much as you can!
 Get as much information as you possibly can to stay ahead of your opponents.
 This can help with trades, waivers, and draft day.
 You never know what you'll pick up that others don't.

 You think you have a fantastic team and week one comes around to bring you a big fat loss.
 Your star QB and RB both were duds and only scored you 10 points total!
 Don't worry.
 Give those players time and don't go shopping them to the greedy hands of your experienced peers.
 They pray for dud week 1 performances so they can snatch those players from incompetent newbies like you.
 Hang on to them and see how they do.
 Bust status shouldn't be a worry for at least three weeks with a projected star player, and even then you should bench them and hold out hope before you give them away for nothing.

 This won't help you win any games, but it will make you seem more experienced and it's more fun.
 Have a creative team name and hit the message boards to talk smack!
-The year I traded twenty-two times my team name was Art Vandelay Importer Exporter.
+The year I traded 22 times my team name was Art Vandelay Importer Exporter.
 If you're a Seinfeld fan you know that's a lot funnier than Team Jesse.
 Enjoy the league and have fun with it!
 Introduce a trophy like the one I made above!
 Or introduce a yearly ring for the winners!
 An extra $3 per team is usually enough to cover the champions ring costs!
 Plus its a great tool for boasting your prior victories!
-We personally let champions buy their own rings so they have their choice of style, but they do get this case with their team name and year engraved.
-It's a personal favorite of mine.
+We personally let champions buy their own rings so they have their choice of style, but they do get with their team name and year engraved.
+It's a personal favorite of mine. this case

 How to Enjoy Your Fantasy League